Colin-b/layaberr/README.md

 ## pycommon-database ##

+Use to wrap marshalling exceptions.

 | parameter                    | description                                    |
 |:-----------------------------|:-----------------------------------------------|
 | `model_not_found`            | Raised in case of missing data                 |
 | `validation_failed`          | Raised in case of Marshmallow validation error |

 ## pycommon-server ##

+Use to wrap flask-restplus exceptions.

 | parameter                    | description                                  |
 |:-----------------------------|:---------------------------------------------|